vanz666/BulletPenetrationFix/README.md

 # BulletPenetrationFix
-The plugin allows bullets to completely ignore teammates.
+The extension allows bullets to completely ignore teammates.
 Works with any weapon including Danger Zone weapons (fists, melee, shield).